-March 6-12, 2016 was the official National Consumer Protection Week in the US.
-However, cybersecurity is a 24/7 concern for consumers--at least it should be.
+Cybersecurity is a 24/7 concern for consumers--at least it should be.
 Here at Bank Independent, our cybersecurity team is deeply committed to protecting the personal and financial information entrusted to us by our customers.
-Part of that commitment includes providing consumers and businesses with up-to-date information and recommendations on measures you can take to prevent fraud at home and on-the-go.
+Part of that commitment includes providing consumers and businesses with up-to-date information and recommendations on measures you can take to prevent fraud at home and on the go.

 - Have computer security programs running and regularly updated to look for the latest threats.
 Install anti-virus software to protect against malware (malicious software) that can steal information such as account numbers and passwords, and use a firewall to prevent unauthorized access to your computer.